healthyregions/oeps/docs/adding-data-to-oeps.md

-# How to add data to OEPS
+# Adding Data to OEPS

+Because the OEPS backend must export the same data to many different formats, we have a [registry](./registry.md) that configures and manages all of the data within the system.

 ## Overview